 To begin, you’ll need to purchase a flea bomb from your local hardware store.
 You’ll also need to take proper precautions to protect your cats and yourself.
 Assemble materials such as a mask, plastic sheeting, goggles, duct tape, and gloves.

-How to Flea Bomb with Indoor Cats – 5 Tips &
+Top 5 Tips to Flea Bomb With Indoor Cats

 1. Treat Your Cat for Fleas